danielenger/Principled-Baker/README.md

 - new Ambient Occlusion texture is not connected in newly generated material

+- Vertex Color baking only works, if the object has a material (will be fixed)

 - known issues:
   * results for Subsurface Radius is not useful
   * results for Tangent might not be useful